Matters that require Board of Directors’ approval include amongst others, the following items (by Simple Majority unless otherwise noted):

 In addition, the Board Rules detail the rights and duties of the Members of the Board of Directors and set out the core principles which each Member of the Board of Directors shall comply with and shall be bound by, such as acting in the best interest of the Company and its stakeholders, devoting necessary time and attention to the carrying out of their duties and avoiding any and all conflicts of interest.

 The Company is governed by the laws of the Netherlands (in particular Book 2 of the Dutch Civil Code) and by its Articles of Association.
 Airbus is also subject to various legal provisions of the Dutch Financial Supervision Act (Wet op het financieel toezicht - the “WFT”).

 Given the fact that its shares are admitted for trading on a regulated market in France, Germany and Spain, the Company is subject to certain laws and regulations in these three jurisdictions.
 As an extension to our Articles of Association, the Board and Committees have their own charter and set of rules.

 Under the Dutch and European legislation and in view of best practice regarding transparency, Airbus discloses some information regarding its business, finances, risk factors and corporate governance.

 The Report of the Board of Directors provides for a summary of the activities of Airbus during the previous financial year, along with the summary on the mandatory topics.

 The Annual Report includes the annual review, financial statements and registration document all related to the previous financial year.
 The document provides for a detailed disclosure on (historical) information.

-These documents are shared with the shareholders at the Annual General Meeting.
+The Report of the Board of Directors and the Annual Report are shared with the shareholders at the Annual General Meeting.